 At ARU, we have state-of-the-art teaching and learning facilities, study areas, campus libraries with online databases containing professional journals, plus our CANVAS learning management to access study resources and help.

-MBA students at Anglia Ruskin University bolster their advanced management training with Level 7 CMI accreditation, thanks to our partnership with the Chartered Management Institute (CMI).
+Master of Business Administration MBA students at ARU bolster their advanced management training with Level 7 CMI accreditation, thanks to our partnership with the Chartered Management Institute (CMI).
 This qualification provides a considerable competitive advantage to students and offers an effective route to career progression.

-One year’s work experience is required for entry onto the MBA.
+One year’s work experience is required for entry onto our MBA course.

-Our MBA will equip you with the management and entrepreneurial abilities to succeed in a wide range of business fields.
+Our Master of Business Administration MBA will equip you with the management and entrepreneurial abilities to succeed in a wide range of business fields.
 When you graduate, you’ll be confident about entering the international business market and finding a senior role in a corporation or taking the first steps towards self-employment.